JYL2027/Near-Earth-Objects-API/README.md

 4. **Docker Compose**: Next, use a text editor to edit the `docker-compose.yml` file.
 Replace the username part of the file with your docker hub username.
 5. **Local Data Storage**: In the same project directory, create a folder called `data` so that the data written to flask can also be stored on the local machine.
 6. **Run Docker**: To run the container, please run the command: `docker compose up -d`.
 The `-d` flags allow the containers to run in the background.
 7. **Final Steps**: Now that you have the container running, you must use curl commands to access routes to get the data you want.
-To run all the routes successfully please first run the command `curl localhost:5000/data -X POST` to store the data into Redis.
+To run all the routes successfully please first run the command `curl -X POST localhost:5000/data` to store the data into Redis.
 8. **Query and Expected Output**: Here, I will describe the curl commands and what output you should expect.
--`curl localhost:5000/data -X POST`: This route takes the CSV-formatted data from the `neo.csv` and stores the data into Redis.
+-`curl -X POST localhost:5000/data`: This route takes the CSV-formatted data from the `neo.csv` and stores the data into Redis.
 Upon running this command, you will either expect a message regarding success, failure, or that data is already stored in the database.  `success loading data` and `failed to load all data into redis`.
 - `curl localhost:5000/data`: This route retrieves all of the data stored inside the Redis database.
 Upon running the command, you should expect to see all of the NEO objects and their data.
-- `curl localhost:5000/data -X DELETE`: This route deletes all of the data stored inside the Redis database.
+- `curl -X DELETE localhost:5000/data`: This route deletes all of the data stored inside the Redis database.
 Upon running this command, you will either expect a message regarding success or failure in deleting all the data: `Database flushed` or `Database failed to clear`
 - `curl localhost:5000/jobs -X POST -d '{"start_date": "date", "end_date": "date"}' -H "Content-Type: application/json"`:
 - `curl localhost:5000/jobs`: This route will return all of the job IDs created by the user when posting a job.
 - `curl localhost:5000/jobs/<jobid>`: This route returns data about a certain job.
 It will include information about the id, start, and end parameters.
 Most importantly, it will also include the status of the job, ranging from `submitted`, `in progress`, and `complete`.
 To run this command, replace `<jobid>` with a valid job ID, which you can find using the `/jobs` route.
 An example output where the job was completed is shown below: